-A common question from patients is: Can I travel after my bariatric surgery?
+A frequently asked question by patients is, can I travel after my bariatric surgery?
 The answer to this question cannot be answered with a simple YES or NO. At the Obesity Health team, we have formulated certain conditions that allow our patients to travel as safely as possible.
-These conditions are based on the experience of thousands of patients on whom we have performed bariatric surgery and also, based on the available scientific evidence.
-It is important to explain under what conditions and times patients are allowed to travel after their bariatric or metabolic surgery, and understand the risks for which these conditions must be met.
+These conditions are based on the experience of thousands of patients who have undergone bariatric surgery and also on the available scientific evidence.
+It is important to explain under what conditions and times patients are allowed to travel after their bariatric or metabolic surgery, and to understand what risks these conditions must be met.

 What situations should be considered when traveling after bariatric surgery?